Since 1909

 Dennis Sanderson, HBMCI President 2024/2025

 As of July, 2025, we will have two (2) openings for Board of Directors of Horseshoe Bend Mountain Club.
 These positions will be 3 Year Terms, starting the 2025/2026 fiscal year.
-The Voting Ballots will be counted in an open meeting, just prior to the Annual Membership Meeting scheduled for 07/05/2025.
+The Voting Ballots have gone out to all members.
+The ballots will be counted in an open meeting, just prior to the Annual Membership Meeting scheduled for 07/05/2025.

 A special THANK YOU to all those who attended this annual event.